vrsperanza/CPY/README.md

 Features:

-Generates all the necessary headers and calls g++ for all the linked files
+Generates all the necessary headers and compiles resulting project.
+If you include a header "#include "somecode.h"" of a "somecode.cpy", the header will be generated (as well as the cpp file)

-	If you include a header "#include "somecode.h"" of a "somecode.cpy", the header will be generated (as well as the cpp file), compilation will run and they will be removed (unless you use the -k (keep) flag)
+Default compilation is optimized in makefile style, only recompiling modified files, increasing overall compilation speed With the use of a flag (-ex) generates a c++ project folder, makefile included, ready for sharing

 Implies semicolons from endlines,
 Implies {} using identation,